-Type: 16 bits.
-The type of information or request.
-Defined below.
 Value: Variable length.
 At least 4 octets and a multiple of 4 octets).
 The TLV semantic content.
+The format of the Value field is determined by the value of the Type field where the fields are as follows:

-2.3.2.1 NAT\ADDRESS, TYPE=1
+3.3.2.1.
+NAT_ADDRESS, TYPE=1

-+ Flags Proto
+Application ID + Flags Proto

 Address ID Tag

 Original IPv4 Address

 Mapped IPv4 Address

-Original Port Mapped l Port
+Original Port Mapped Port